The Bankrate promise

 Tile installation cost breakdown

 - Room size: Tile installation is priced per square foot.
 The larger the area you want to tile, the more you can expect to pay.
+You will also need to account for waste and breakage, so overestimate your room size by at least 10 percent to act as a contingency.

-- Custom work: Any individualizing of the tile layout, such as the creation of borders, medallions or mosaics, will increase the final tab significantly over installing “straight tile.”
+- Custom work: Any individualizing of the tile layout — such as the creation of borders, medallions or mosaics — will increase the final tab significantly over installing “straight tile.”

 Tips to save on tile installation

 - Limit your coverage area: Since the price to install tile is calculated per square foot, the smaller the area you cover, the less you pay.
-If you’re being budget-conscious, you may want to consider tiling only a small area.
+If you’re being budget conscious, you may want to consider tiling only a small area.

 - Avoid customization: Any customization work is bound to be labor-intensive and significantly increase the overall cost of your tile installation.
-If the budget is your main concern, skip a fancy or unique design and opt for a more straightforward pattern instead.
+If budget is your main concern, skip a fancy or unique design and opt for a more straightforward pattern instead.

 - Go DIY: Most of the installation cost for tile comes from labor.
 If you’re handy and think you can achieve a professional-looking result, this may be one project worth doing on your own.
 Just be careful and do your homework to avoid making costly mistakes.